Agentic-Kube: A Graph-Enhanced Multi-Agent Reinforcement Learning Framework for Multi-Objective Kubernetes Scheduling: Approach

-The complete critic function can be formally written as $Q_{\phi_i}(o_{i,t}, a_{i,t}, \text{agg}(\{o_{j,t}, a_{j,t}\}_{j \neq i}))$.
 By learning a function that explicitly considers the actions of all agents, the centralised critic provides a stable learning target for each agent's actor.
 This mechanism is the key to overcoming the environmental non-stationarity inherent in multi-agent learning, enabling the agents to develop complex and cooperative strategies.